knightsUCF/CarRacing/Log.md

 The UI will be designed for a touch screen, so we will need some keyboard shortcuts while we are testing on desktop.
 For the touch screen interface we will need a way to move left to right and also accelerate and deccelerate.

+For the keyboard we will want to be able to:

+Move the car side to side - left and right arrows

+Accelerate / Deccelerate - up and down arrow

+We will want smooth continuous movement so we will be using GetKey instead of GetKeyDown, (GetKeyDown just gets us the first press of the player continuously holding the key down.)

 IV.
 Gameplay

 We will take elements from rogue like gameplay and also Crossy Road.